ayen8/pihole-unbound/README.md

 #ReadEtcHosts=yes
 ```

-4. Configure `/etc/resolv.conf` with your favorite DNS for internet access.
+3. Configure internet access for the host.

+In my case, needed to set my chosen nameserver in `/etc/resolv.conf`.

 ```
 nameserver 208.67.222.222
 nameserver 208.67.220.220
 ```

-5. Configure Linux parameters in `/etc/sysctl.conf` and reboot.
+4. Configure Linux parameters in `/etc/sysctl.conf` and reboot.

 Check below parameters.
 Add if missing.
 Update values if lesser.